aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.
+> 🥠 Your pet is planning to eat you.

-Last update: Fri May  8 06:25:46 2026
+Last update: Sat May  9 07:00:30 2026

 ### Let's play! 🎮